hyperledger/iroha/docs/source/references/config.md

 ### `queue.transaction_time_to_live_ms`

-The transaction will be dropped after this time if it is still in a `Queue`.
+The transaction will be dropped after this time if it is still in the queue.

 Has type `u64`.
 Can be configured via environment variable `QUEUE_TRANSACTION_TIME_TO_LIVE_MS`